 2. Tucson General Community

-JCF is investing in a community-wide, multi-sector collaborative initiative, “Cradle to Career” partnership (C2C) and will invite the collaborative to submit proposals in three programmatic “change networks”.
+JCF is investing in the community-wide, multi-sector collaborative initiative “Cradle to Career” partnership (C2C).

 3. Israel/Global Jewry